maziac/DeZog/documentation/Usage.md

 ### Usage

 Before you start z80-debug in vscode make sure that you have started ZEsarUX.
-In ZEsarUX enable the socket ZRCP protocol either by commandline ("--enable-remoteprotocol") or from the ZEsarUX UI ("Settings"->"Debug"->"Remote protocol" to "Enabled").
+In ZEsarUX enable the socket zrcp protocol either by command-line ("--enable-remoteprotocol") or from the ZEsarUX UI ("Settings"->"Debug"->"Remote protocol" to "Enabled").

 Important: Make sure that there is no UI window open in ZEsarUX when you try to connect it from vscode.